-I have been known to hold the baby in the bathroom as mama showers, when she has not wanted to be parted from her baby.
+I have been known to hold the baby in the bathroom as the parent showers, when they have not wanted to be parted from their baby.

-I have been known to rock and cuddle baby in a different room when mama wanted to eat a meal with two hands, undisturbed.
+I have been known to rock and cuddle baby in a different room when the parent wanted to eat a meal with two hands, undisturbed.

-I have been known to clean the toilet and bathroom/change bed linen to help a recovering mum feel that she has a nicer space to clean and rest.
+I have been known to clean the toilet and bathroom/change bed linen to help a recovering parent feel that they have a nicer space to clean and rest.

-I have been known to sit for 4 hours, holding both mum and baby, holding space for her.
+I have been known to sit for 4 hours, holding both parent and baby, holding space for them.

-I have been known to accompany mama to the supermarket and unload once home, or for a stroll around a park to feel the fresh air and the sun on their skin (can’t promise the weather sadly!)
+I have been known to accompany the parent to the supermarket and unload once home, or for a stroll around a park to feel the fresh air and the sun on their skin (can’t promise the weather sadly!)

-I have been known to hold, feed, rock the baby whilst mama has some very needed rest.
+I have been known to hold, feed, rock the baby whilst the parent has some very needed rest.

 I have been known to entertain toddlers and older siblings whilst mama has some guilt free bonding time with baby.

-I have been known to sit on the bed whilst mama feeds her baby and give her reassurance that she is doing just great.
+I have been known to sit on the bed whilst the parent feeds her baby and give them reassurance that they are doing just great.

-I have been known to wish that every mama was able to have unconditional support.
+I have been known to wish that every parents was able to have unconditional support.